Saikeo/saikeo.github.io/_posts/2020-02-26-IPSec-Site-Site-With-Overlapping Subnet.md

 PC1>
 ```
 We are able to ping and it working perfectly.
-Now we are to check our NAT.
+Now we are going to check our NAT.

 ```
 R1#sh ip nat translations